As part of IEC's top-notch safety program, IEC has developed the safety-related tools and resources below:

 Through the OSHA and Independent Electrical Contractors, Inc. (IEC) Alliance, IEC developed the "Electrical Safety in the Workplace (NFPA 70E) PowerPoint Training Presentation."
 This presentation is designed to provide the electrical industry with information about the updates OSHA made to CFR 29 1910 Subpart S-Electrical Standard.
 It focuses on topics such as hot work and arc flash.
 (2013, April)

-IEC has produced the sixth edition of the Jobsite Safety Handbook.
+IEC has produced the seventh edition of the Jobsite Safety Handbook.
 This pocket-sized handbook contains over 100 pages dealing with safety regulations and best practices.
 Written in English with Spanish translations, this handbook will assist supervisors trying to convey safety messages to their workers.

 The Safety Manual Guidelines are a practical guide for owners and management in the techniques of managing safe operations in all aspects of the electrical industry.
 The Safety Manual Guidelines are divided into sections to provide direction and instructions for administering and implementing a safety and accident prevention program so that IEC members can achieve a safer and healthier work environment.